w3f/polkadot-wiki/docs/learn/learn-nominator.md

 As long as you have nominated more than one validator candidate, at least one of them got elected, and you are nominating with enough stake to get into the solution set, your bonded stake will be fully distributed to one or more validators.
-That being said, you may not receive rewards if you nominated very few validator candidates and no one got elected, or your stake is small, and you only selected oversubscribed validators, or the validator you are nominating has 100% commission.
-It is generally wise to choose as many trustworthy validators as you can
-{{ polkadot: (up to 16) :polkadot }}{{ kusama: (up to 24) :kusama }} to reduce the risk of none of your nominated validators being elected.
+That being said, you may not receive rewards if you nominated very few validator candidates and no one got elected, or your stake is small, and you are not part of the [top 22,500 nominators](./learn-staking-advanced.md#bags-list), or the validator you are nominating has 100% commission.
+It is generally wise to choose as many trustworthy validators as you can {{ polkadot: (up to 16) :polkadot }}{{ kusama: (up to 24) :kusama }} to reduce the risk of none of your nominated validators being elected.

 :::info Not receiving Staking Rewards?